Naageswar/terraform-zero-2-mastery/README.md

 #### HashiCorp Vault Overview

-Gain an overview of HashiCorp Vault, a powerful tool for secret management and data protection.
+Gain an overview of HashiCorp Vault, a poIrful tool for secret management and data protection.
 Understand its significance in maintaining secure configurations.

 #### Integrating Terraform with Vault for Secrets